The Disco Experience

 Testing revealed that shoppers valued credibility and transparency in post-purchase moments.
 We explored ways to build trust, from showing claim counts for social proof to adding ratings and short video for storytelling.

-By presenting one offer at a time and leading with strong visuals, the design stayed consistent from claim to follow-up.
-It achieved the highest engagement of any test and established a flexible system ready to adapt across formats and use cases.
+By presenting one offer at a time and leading with visuals, the design stayed consistent from claim to follow-up.
+It hit the highest engagement of any test and laid the groundwork for a system that could scale across formats.

 The original experience crowded shoppers with too many products and little context.
 The redesign brought focus, guiding attention to what mattered most.